davidmaletz/rhythos/README.txt

 Stay tuned for updates, and if you want to support the project, feel free to contact me!

-Sound Effects and Music for Rhythos were created by Robot Horse Productions (Dean Bigbee and Paul Acerno), however have not been included in this repository yet as I have to get his approval to release these under the creative commons as he is away on a trip.
-Hopefully, he will be back soon and I will get his consent and add those.
-Until then, the generated out.swf will be silent and battles will crash when it tries to read the bgm length.

 Building and running
 --------------------